leongaoleon/project_one/README.md

    * There is a 95% chance that an initial investment of $10000 in sp500 over the next 3 years will end within in the range of $9451.43 and $21452.26
    * There is a 95% chance that an initial investment of $10000 in the portfolio over the next 3 years will end within in the range of $10230.4 and $31092.97

-   #### Resukts - If pandemic Condition does not improve, simulate based on data in 2020
+   #### Results - If pandemic Condition does not improve, simulate based on data in 2020

    * There is a 95% chance that an initial investment of $10000 in gold over the next 30 years will end within in the range of $8814.53 and $39061.98
    * There is a 95% chance that an initial investment of $10000 in dollar over the next 30 years will end within in the range of $6360.55 and $10541.42